DahalVidwat095/EmployeeManagementSystem/README.md

 # Java Project

-## Exam-Replacement-Coursework-st4003cem
-## DESCRIPTION :

-This is a simple Employee Management System where admin can create, read, update and delete employee details.
+This is a simple Employee Management System where the admin can create, read, update, and delete employee details.

 ## App Images